SeungheonOh/PyAPL/README.md

 Other simple examples, like Average of an array, can be found on APL wiki, then be translated into PyAPL.

+Generally, PyAPL can be used in many cases where one has to manupulate data.
+For example, extracting data from variable data formats, like csv, json, xml, and turning pure data into useful forms of data through serise of Array operations provided in PyAPL.

 ## Tests
 Some test cases are provided in `test_APL.py` with some array operations and type checkings.
 Sadly, did not have enough time to generate longer test cases, but it will do the job for now.